 Photos: Per Zennström

-We confronted Nomi with a mystery perfume in a neutral, opaque vaporizer.
+We confronted Alexander Geist with a mystery perfume in a neutral, opaque vaporizer.
 Only afterwards did we reveal the name of the scent.
-Follow Nomi on her journey into scent …
+Follow Alexander on his journey into scent …

 2. The Interview

 What is Alexander Geist’s earliest scent memory?
 What is the significance of fragrance in his life?
 Which are his personal Top 3 perfumes?
 Find the answers below!

 I am a very big fan of rituals, I grew up very Catholic.

 Helder Suffenplan: What is your earliest scent-related memory?

 Alexander Geist: My mother had a silver fox fur coat and when she would go out for the evening she would send me upstairs to get it.
 Also, I sometimes sat at the bottom of the armoire, pressed against that coat because it smelled so wonderful and it was so soft.

 AG: I guess it was slightly musty, maybe even smelled a bit like mothballs.
 It didn’t smell terribly glamorous, just very comforting.
 It’s strange that such a glamorous thing would smell comforting …

 HS: Did your mother use perfume on a regular basis?